Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Counting Probe

 \subsubsection{Counting as Image-Sentence Alignment}

-In this setup, we use the counting dataset containing images and sentences with a correct or foiled numeral (in both Q+A and declarative format), and frame the counting task as an image-sentence alignment problem.
-We use the pretrained V\&L models' image-sentence alignment head either to predict whether the sentence matches the image or not (i.e., in a per-example comparison evaluated with $acc$, $p_c$, $p_f$), or to score correct and foiled pairs (i.e., in a pairwise comparison evaluated with $acc_r$).
+In this setup, we frame the counting task as an image-sentence alignment problem.
+We use the pretrained V\&L models' image-sentence alignment head either to predict whether the sentence (in Q+A or declarative format) matches the image or not (i.e., in a per-example comparison evaluated with $acc$, $p_c$, $p_f$), or to score correct and foiled pairs (i.e., in a pairwise comparison evaluated with $acc_r$).
 See Section \ref{sec:evaluation_metrics} for details on how we compute these metrics.
 In Tables \ref{tab:counting_as_image_sentence_aligment_nofinetuning} and \ref{tab:counting_as_image_sentence_aligment_finetuned}, we report our main results without and with additional finetuning on the counting training data, respectively.

-\paragraph{No Finetuning} As Table \ref{tab:counting_as_image_sentence_aligment_nofinetuning} shows, both ViLBERT and LXMERT perform below or close to the random baseline according to accuracy, and tend to slightly improve upon the random baseline according to pairwise accuracy.
+\paragraph{No Finetuning} As Table \ref{tab:counting_as_image_sentence_aligment_nofinetuning} shows, accuracy for both ViLBERT and LXMERT is below or close to the random baseline, improving slightly on the baseline on pairwise accuracy.
 We note that ViLBERT identifies correct image-sentence pairs relatively well ($73$--$79$ $p_c$), while failing on foils ($24$--$27$ $p_f$).
 This trend is also visible in ViLBERT 12-in-1; however all scores tend to improve when compared to ViLBERT (especially precision on foiled examples).
 Roughly, we can rank models according to their performance from worse to best: ViLBERT, LXMERT, ViLBERT 12-in-1.
-ViLBERT 12-in-1 is the only model that performs above chance level according to standard accuracy when applied without direct finetuning (declarative format, standard and hard splits).
+ViLBERT 12-in-1 is the only model that performs considerably above chance level according to standard accuracy when applied without direct finetuning (declarative format, standard and hard splits).
 From these initial results, it seems that whereas ViLBERT 12-in-1 is able to identify correct image-sentence pairs well (i.e., up to $\sim 80$ $p_c$), its most important gains come from improved precision on foiled examples (up to $58$ $p_f$).